-Bring the Truth to Life But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+Day Six Bring the Truth to Life But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the glory both now and to the day of eternity.
 Amen.
 2 Peter 3:18 PERSONAL REFLECTION: Looking Back In what areas has the Lord given you wisdom, grace, repentance, or encouragement this week?
 STEP ONE: Take the Truth to Heart Review the Take the Truth to Heart sections from each day.
-Choose one Scripture that the Lord is using this week to renew your mind and transform your heart (Rom.12:2).
-Write it out below.
+Look to Jesus, the founder and perfecter of your faith (Heb.
+12:2), and choose one Scripture from the week that the Lord is using to renew your mind and transform your heart (Rom.
+12:2).
 How is God using this Scripture to teach, instruct, reprove, correct, encourage, or train you (2 Tim.
 3:16-17)?
 STEP TWO: Put the Flesh to Death What sin (wrong thinking or ungodly thought, belief, attitude, action, or inaction) does this Scripture convict you of?
 Confess this in writing, including an example of where you recognized this sin in your life this week.
 Ask for the Lord's forgiveness and receive His mercy and grace (1 Jn.
 1:9-10).
 What sin do you now need to "put off?"
 From what old thinking, belief, attitude, or behavior do you need to repent in order to submit to God and apply His truth to your mind and heart (Eph.
 4:22; Col. 3:5-9)?
 STEP THREE: Bring the Truth to Life Walking forward in repentance and faith, by God's grace, what will you "put on" (Eph.
 4:23-24; Col. 3:10, 12, 14)?
 How are you going to do this?
 Be specific in your plan of action and find encouragement by what the Lord is going to do.
 Remember God's love in the gospel, your death with Christ, His life in you.
 Walk in love.
 Take God's Word to heart.
 Submit to it and humbly live it out.
 Take a moment to practice your weekly memory verse.
 Write it below.

 Bring the Truth to Life Chart This chart is to be filled out on class day.

+This chart is to be miled out on class day.

-1 > 2 > 3 Step One Take the Truth to Heart Step Two Put the Flesh to Death Step Three Bring the Truth to Life NAME SCRIPTURE SIN ACTION
+1 2 3

+Step One Take the Truth Step Two Put the Flesh Step Three

+to Heart to Death Bring the Truth to Life

+NAME SCRIPTURE SIN ACTION